papaya-dao/stacks-sbtc/stacks-signer-api/README.md

 - `--address` - Address to run the Swagger UI server on (Default: `0.0.0.0`)
 - `--port` - Port to run the Swagger UI server on (Default: `3030`)
+- `--path` - Path to openapi.json file to serve.
+Will generate one if not provided

 Example: